Exploring the lifetime frontier with a beam-dump experiment at CiADS

-Finally, we comment that this proposed beam-dump experiment is supposed to be particularly economical for the following reasons.
-First, the produced LLPs are by-products of the beam commissioning and other applications of the beam.
-Further, only minimal instrumentation of the detector systems is required.
+Finally, we comment that this proposed beam-dump experiment is supposed to be particularly economical because the produced LLPs are by-products of the beam commissioning and other applications of the beam, and only minimal instrumentation of the detector systems is required.